 Extracting vector features from an image (or “vectorizing a raster”) involves converting groups of raster pixels into polygons.
 This is a common scenario for GIS and CAD workflows, and a challenging one.
 Maybe you’d like to digitize a scanned map, convert a DEM to polygons based on elevation, extract text from an image, or otherwise generate polygons from a supplied image.

 There are many possible ways to tackle these problems, some easier than others, some more accurate.
-Here are three such ways.
+Here are three ways you can do it by processing your raster in an FME data integration workflow.

 1. Trace an image to convert it to CAD or GIS